• Skip to content

 LinkedIn is a great place to do this kind of networking.

-For instance, healthcare has improved many of their processes by learning from the hospitality, manufacturing, and airline industries.
+For instance, healthcare has improved many processes by learning from the hospitality, manufacturing, and airline industries.

 3. Contact the Organization

-Many organizations have a process for sharing benchmark data and are happy to share, especially in areas that they perform well.
+Many organizations have a process for sharing benchmark data and are happy to share, especially in areas where they perform well.

 They are proud of what they do and are happy to share with others.